Nikhilash45/SQL_Covid19-data-analysis/README.md

-#COVID-19 Data Analysis Project
+# COVID-19 Data Analysis Project
-This project involves an exploratory analysis of COVID-19 deaths and vaccination data from March 2020 to June 2021.
-The raw dataset was sourced from Our World in Data and imported into an SQL Database on my local machine using MS-SQL Server.
+In my SQL project, I conducted an exploratory analysis of Covid-19 deaths and vaccination data from March 2020 to June 2021 using MS-SQL Server.
+The raw dataset, sourced from Our World in Data, was imported into a SQL Database on my local machine.
+The analysis involved using various SQL skills, including Joins, CTEs, Temp Tables, Window Functions, Aggregate Functions, Creating Views, and Converting Data Types.

 ## Skills Utilized:
 ### 1) Joins